 - Space assignments are limited to IHPI faculty members and their research staff.

 - Office spaces will be prioritized for faculty use.
-Prioritization will be given to faculty with demonstrated IHPI engagement and interest in collaboration.
+Prioritization will be given to faculty with demonstrated IHPI engagement (e.g.; event attendance, program participation, and volunteering, etc.) and interest in collaboration.

-- In order to have a dedicated workspace within the IHPI space portfolio, staff will need to spend a minimum of 3 days per week occupying the space.
+- In order to have a dedicated workspace within the IHPI space portfolio, staff will need to follow an onsite or hybrid staffing model as described in Appendix 3.

 - IHPI will continue to focus on increasing collaboration space and “touch-down” locations to foster the benefits of onsite team activities.